bluez/bluer/bluer/README.md

 Crate features
 --------------
-All crate features are enabled by default.
+The following crate features are available.

 * `bluetoothd`: Enables all functions requiring a running Bluetooth daemon.
   For building, D-Bus library headers, provided by `libdbus-1-dev` on Debian, must be installed.